Definition-wise, a Job Interview is a meeting where the recruiter decides if you are suitable for the job from the answers they particularly ask.

 Tips: Make sure to use the correct keywords in the search engine.
 For example, “Common questions asked in the job interview”; “Difficult questions in the job interview” etc.

-Sure you can look into the answers to the common questions in the net but just make an idea out of those.
+Sure you can look into the answers to the common questions on the net but just make an idea out of those.
 Do not copy those.

 6. Positive Words

 This step requires only your mental preparation.
-Use of positive words enhances your confidence and positivity within you.
-Just take a decision within yourself that, whatever you are going to answer, you’ll answer with positive words or positive attitude.
+The use of positive words enhances your confidence and positivity within you.
+Just decide within yourself that, whatever you are going to answer, you’ll answer with positive words or a positive attitude.

 Keep the use of won’t, can’t, no to a minimal amount.
-Even if they ask you about your weakness, answer it in a positive way, like you’re an improvement-driven person.
+Even if they ask you about your weakness, answer it positively, like you’re an improvement-driven person.

 Instead, you might ask, “When can I expect my promotion provided that I perform consistently well?”
 It shows that you’re willing to perform your best in return for a good opportunity.

 8. Research the company